TomSheridanCox/HighestPointsByMainlandCounty/README.md

-# AHundredFilms
+# AHundredAlbums

-A list of my favourite albums throughout my life.
+A list of my previous and current favourite albums.

-I may never listen to them now, but I cannot deny the profound effects they had on me at the time.
+I may never listen to some of them now, but I cannot deny the profound effects they had on me at the time.

 https://tomsheridancox.github.io/AHundredAlbums/